-Long recognized as one of the top medical centers in the nation, the Mayo Clinic is also at the top of their game when it comes to imparting medical information.
-Prominently displayed on their homepage, the Mayo Clinic provides users with an extensive guide to Diseases and Conditions.
-Health issues can be researched by finding information from an alphabetical conditions listing, or by using Mayo’s comprehensive symptom checker.
-Mayo also maintains a section of featured content topics ranging from heart arrhythmia to organ transplants, where expert information is provided by their physicians and clinicians.
+Long recognized as one of the top medical centers in the nation, the Mayo Clinic is also at the top of their game when it comes to effectively delivering medical information to website visitors.
+Prominently displayed on their homepage, the Mayo Clinic provides users with an extensive navigation menu for exploring health information related to diseases and health conditions.
+Health issues can be researched by finding information from an alphabetical conditions listing, or by using Mayo Clinic’s comprehensive symptom checker.
+Mayo Clinic also maintains a section of featured content topics ranging from heart arrhythmia to organ transplants, where expert information is provided by their physicians and clinicians.

 Chicago’s Rush University Medical Center does a great job providing their audience with engaging health-related content.
 With an easy to navigate site, Rush makes use of well-written articles on subjects ranging from health conditions, to organizational news and articles, to health-oriented events and classes, and highlights of their social media posts.

-Prospective patients consistently rank testimonials as one of their most sought-after sources of information, making patient testimonials one of the most powerful sections of a healthcare website.
-These testimonials provide added comfort to the prospective patients and create an additional level of credibility to the healthcare provider.
+Prospective medical patients consistently rank testimonials as one of their most sought-after sources of information, making patient reviews one of the most powerful sections of a healthcare website.
+These testimonials provide added comfort to prospective patients and create an additional level of credibility to the healthcare provider.
 Arkansas Surgical Hospital excels at presenting patient testimonials in a user-directed carousel.

-As these examples demonstrate, the best healthcare websites follow a comprehensive digital strategy that combines:
+As these examples demonstrate, the better healthcare websites follow a comprehensive digital strategy that combines:

 - Engaging and informative content